VRConservation/fba-myst/chapters/10-grantmgmt.md

 - Use standardized templates and automate portions of your report for accuracy and ease of replication.
 - Always communicate with your grant manager about any issues.
 - Make sure you have backups, especially for financial information
-- Use reporting to benefit your business/organization. **Don't make reporting drudgery!** Take advantage of it to build organizational learning and communications assets.
+- Use reporting to benefit your business/organization. **Don't make reporting drudgery!** Take advantage of it to build organizational learning and communication assets.
 You decide on the reporting format.
 Sometimes, donors may unnecessarily request a lot or in a challenging format.
 Work with them constructively to reduce friction, automate processes, and achieve productive outcomes.
   :::

 ## Financial